Sangjuktabhattacharjee/just_me/README.md

-# just_me
-A simple project using only html and css contains only links of my linkedin, gitHub and instagram accounts.
+# So basically a simple project using html and css containing my acccounts link a basic website design.